umalabs/ibe/docs/CRYPTOGRAPHY.md

 <div style="break-after:page"></div>

+## Keyring as an Authorization Server for Content Plaintext Access

+In this system, the Content Encryption Key is the key to accessing the Content plaintext.
+Therefore, controlling access to the Content Encryption Key is effectively controlling access to the Content plaintext.

+* Wrapping the Content Encryption Key can be seen as preparing the key for authorized access later.
+It's setting the stage for future authorization.

+* Unwrapping the Content Encryption Key is granting access to the Content Encryption Key, which in turn grants access to the Content plaintext.
+The Keyring decides if and when to perform this unwrapping based on authorization checks.

+The Keyring provides the central authorization functions and can therefore be regarded and treated as an Authorization Server.
+Because of this analogy, it is highly beneficial to apply the same best practices used for managing OAuth 2.0 Authorization Servers to the management of the Keyring.

+**Keyring Management Best Practices (Inspired by AS Best Practices):**

+* **Admin Interface (Console/Web Application):**
+    * **Configuration Management:** Provide a secure admin interface (web-based or console) to configure the Keyring.
+This includes:
+        * Master Key management (initialization, rotation, version tracking).
+        * Trusted Authorization Server (AS) configurations (for JWT validation - trust anchors, JWKS endpoints, expected audiences, authorized parties).
+        * Audit logging configuration.
+        * Security policies and parameters.
+    * **Monitoring and Logging:** Implement robust monitoring dashboards and logging capabilities within the admin interface to track Keyring health, performance, security events, and audit trails.
+* **Metadata Endpoints (Configuration Discovery):**
+    * **Discovery Endpoint (Similar to OIDC Discovery):** Consider providing a metadata endpoint (e.g., `/.well-known/keyring-configuration`) that exposes configuration details about the Keyring, such as:
+        * Encryption and decryption endpoint URLs.
+        * Supported cryptographic algorithms (AES-256-GCM, AES-256-CTR, HMAC-SHA-256, HKDF).
+        * URLs of trusted Authorization Servers (JWKS endpoints).
+        * Key rotation policy (e.g., rotation frequency).
+        * Service documentation links.
+    * **Purpose:** This metadata endpoint allows clients and administrators to programmatically discover and verify the Keyring's configuration, making integration and management easier and more transparent.
+* **Role-Based Access Control (RBAC) for Keyring Admin:** Implement strong Role-Based Access Control for the Keyring admin interface.
+Restrict access to sensitive administrative functions (like Master Key management, AS configuration) to only authorized administrators with proper credentials.
+* **Secure Deployment and Hardening:** Apply security hardening best practices to the Keyring server infrastructure:
+    * Secure operating system configuration.
+    * Firewall rules and network segmentation.
+    * Regular security patching and updates.
+    * Intrusion detection and prevention systems.
+* **Audit Logging and Security Monitoring:** Comprehensive audit logging of all Keyring operations (especially administrative actions, key management events, and authorization decisions).
+Implement security monitoring and alerting to detect and respond to suspicious activities.
+* **Rate Limiting and DoS Protection:** Implement rate limiting and other DoS protection mechanisms to prevent abuse of the Keyring's encryption and decryption endpoints.

+<div style="break-after:page"></div>

 ## Real-World Scenario

 We illustrate the process of securely sharing data between Alice and Bob, where Alice wants to share a vacation photo with Bob.